Rap City

-Rap City is a music video television program block that originally aired on the Black Entertainment Television (BET) network from August 11, 1989, to November 8, 2008.
+Rap City, also known as Rap City: Tha Basement from 1999 to 2005, is a music video television program block that originally aired on the Black Entertainment Television (BET) network from August 11, 1989, to November 8, 2008.
 The program was an exclusive showcase for hip hop music videos, and features interviews with and freestyles from popular rappers, and often has guest DJs serve as co-hosts.

 History

 Conception

 The show was created by former BET VJ/producer Alvin Jones, a.k.a.
 "The Unseen VJ".
 This was a spin-off of the "Rap Week" segment of Video Vibrations, also hosted by "The Unseen VJ".
 While its competitor Yo!
-MTV Raps, which is now discontinued, mainly focused on all of the popular rappers, Rap City also included videos from up and coming underground rappers.
+MTV Raps, which is now discontinued, mainly focused on popular rappers, Rap City also included videos from up-and-coming underground rappers.

-In the Spring of 1999, Stephen G.Hill President of Music Programming took Rap City from its format as a traveling show that went into the cities of the hottest rappers in the country, to an in studio format.
-Stephen G. Hill along with Senior Producer Craig Henry and Producer John Tucker was credited with creating a new show to fit a studio format the show was re-titled Rap City: Tha Basement Senior Producer Craig Henry created a 360° basement set that gave the illusion of a real basement and not a studio set.
-Producer John Tucker is noted for creating the iconic performance in the bathroom that became "The Booth".
+In 1999, Stephen G. Hill, then-president of Music Programming, took Rap City from its original format, a traveling show that went into the cities of the hottest rappers in the country, to an in studio format.
+Retitled Rap City: Tha Basement after meeting [at a DJ/Music Convention] DJ & radio personalities The Bassment Brothers: Trouble T & Phil the Thrill, who were doing a show called Friday Night in the Bassment on WKKV fm radio in Milwaukee, WI during this time.
+Big Tigger, the host chosen for the show, even resembled one of the brothers: Trouble T. So much so that his grandmother reached out to him to congratulate him about the show after mistaking Tigger for her grandson!
+Hill, Senior Producer Craig Henry and Producer John Tucker were credited with creating the studio format.
+Henry created a 360° basement set that gave the illusion of a real basement, and Tucker was noted for creating the iconic performance in the bathroom that became "The Booth".